Klimkovice: Administrative division

+Etymology

+The name Klimkovice is derived from the personal name Klimek or Klimko (pet forms of the name Klement).
+It was probably the lokator of the town.

 Geography

 Klimkovice is located about 5 km west of Ostrava.
 It lies mostly in the Moravian Gate lowland.
 The northern part of the municipal territory lies in the Nízký Jeseník range and includes the highest point of Klimkovice at 374 m above sea level.
+The Polančice Stream flows through the town.
 There are several small fishponds around the town.

 History

 Klimkovice was probably founded by Beneš I of Kravaře, who owned the area between 1383 and 1398.
 The first written mention of Klimkovice is from 1386, when it was already a town.

 In 1766, presence of hard coal was discovered in Klimkovice and it was the first discovery of coal in the Moravian-Silesian Region.
 However, it was not mined.

-According to the Austrian census of 1910, 91.2% of the inhabitants were Czech-speaking and 8.5% were German-speaking.
-Most populous religious group were Roman Catholics (98.4%).
+According to the Austro-Hungarian census of 1910, 91.2% of the inhabitants were Czech-speaking and 8.5% were German-speaking.
+Almost all the inhabitants were Roman Catholics.